українська федерація йоги

 It is the ahankara that the practitioner faces when he is afraid of real change.
 So, the ability to see the difference between ahankara and the true Self is knowledge; and the incapacity which guarantees the impossibility of change is avidya.

 Late texts (especially Nath) often used the term "manas" in this sense (ahankars).
-The same situational I was called by the Buddhists "pudgala" (pudgala) - a false personality (however, they denied the existence of the true - atman).
+The same "situational self" was called by the Buddhists "pudgala" (pudgala) - a false personality (however, they denied the existence of the true - atman).

 Citations - A.Safronov "Yoga: The history of ideas and views" and with channel.